 Save to My DOJO

 Out of the blue, and after the Build conference, Microsoft released a “new” service called Entra.
-In this article, we’ll look at what it is, why you should care and how it’s going to change how you do identity security.
+In this article, we’ll look at what it is, why you should care, and how it will change how you do identity security.

-It’s been said many times, by many security pundits over the last few years: “identity is the new perimeter”, “identity is the new firewall” and strong identity authentication is a cornerstone of a Zero trust strategy.
-And certainly, Azure Active Directory (AAD), as Microsoft’s central identity directory has been adapting more and more security features over the last few years, and indeed AAD is one third of Entra.
+Many security pundits have said many times over the last few years: “Identity is the new perimeter,” “Identity is the new firewall,” and strong identity authentication is a cornerstone of a Zero trust strategy.
+Certainly, Azure Active Directory (AAD), as Microsoft’s central identity directory, has been adapting more security features over the last few years, and indeed, AAD is one-third of Entra.

 Let’s dig into what each of these offers and why you should consider using them.

 Incidentally, if you’re wondering about the name, it’s an allusion to Entrance / gaining entry, and it ties in with two other name changes a little while ago – all the privacy-focused services in Microsoft 365 are now under the “Priva” name, and all the compliance features are under the Purview name.

 This cloud-based service is a Cloud Infrastructure Entitlement Management (CIEM) solution.
 It’s multi-cloud and can be connected to Azure’s, AWS’s, and GCP’s cloud identity and permissions systems.
 The basic premise is that there are so many permissions (40,000 across the three clouds, according to Microsoft) that tracking them manually is impossible to ensure that each assignment is privileged.

 Instead, EPM (I’m going to stick with that) gives you a Permissions Creep Index (PCI), showing you the difference between assigned and used permissions for each user account, workload, or group.
 You can then easily right-size permissions to the required ones, lowering the gap between assigned and used permissions.
 There’s also an option to request permissions for those one-off situations where an administrator needs higher permissions for a particular task.